 The predictive workflow would look like this:

-Like with preventive maintenance, a good example can be used with owning and maintaining car.
+Preventive maintenance, a good example can be used with owning and maintaining a car.

-As in the previous example, oil changes, based on manufacture’s suggested maintenance can easily be implemented.
+As in the previous example, oil changes, based on manufacturer’s suggested maintenance can easily be implemented.
 However, what if you drive an average of 100 highway miles each day?